 You can copy a course to use it as a template for new courses.
 This way, you will not have to do the same work all over again every semester.

-In the dropdown menu choose Details and Settings to change to the old GUI.
+In the dropdown menu choose Details and settings.

 In the menu to the right is the contact link for the administrator: